uwcartlab/webmapping/Chapter4/readme.md

 Chapter 4: Data and AJAX
 =======================

-Week 3 is all about data, inching us one step closer to making your first interactive web map next week!
-Week 3 includes three lab lessons and ends with Activity 4, a second debugging exercise to continue to practice your computational thinking skills.
+Chapter 4 is all about data, inching us one step closer to making your first interactive web map next chapter!
+Chapter 4 includes three lab lessons and ends with Activity 4, a second debugging exercise to continue to practice your computational thinking skills.

 *   In Lesson 1, we introduce common web data formats and their geospatial variants.
 *   In Lesson 2, we introduce AJAX (Asynchronous JavaScript and XML), or the strategy used to load data dynamically into the browser, enabling interactivity with maps and visualizations.
 *   In Lesson 3, we demonstrate how to employ AJAX through callback functions.

-After this week, you should be able to:
+After this chapter, you should be able to:

 *   Correctly format geospatial data in CSV and JSON formats
 *   Write an AJAX call to retrieve data using `jQuery.ajax()`